 Central students benefit from multidimensional teaching approaches that facilitate active learning: computer simulations, case studies, presentations, class discussions and team projects.
 Each of these various methodologies emphasizes written and oral communication skills.
+The performance of Central students on standardized examinations such as GMAT and LSAT, their acceptance into quality graduate programs and their success in careers demonstrate the strengths of the program.

 Quality education must extend well beyond the classroom.
 Accordingly, academic advising is geared toward assisting students in making sound choices regarding courses and appropriate co-curricular learning experiences.
-Students are encouraged to participate in Central's College abroad programs and/or the Chicago Semester Program and the Washington, D.C. program, to explore co-op and internship opportunities, and to participate in student organizations.
-By integrating practical and theoretical experiences, students are prepared to appreciate the global and cultural diversity of the 21st century.
+Students are encouraged to participate in Central's College abroad programs and/or the Chicago Semester or Washington, D.C. programs, to explore co-op and internship opportunities, and to participate in student organizations.
+By integrating practical and theoretical experiences, students will be prepared to appreciate the global and cultural diversity of the 21st century.